-Students under age 18 must get one parent/guardian to sign the consent form before they can participate.
+Students under age 18 who want to participate in the survey need to get one parent/guardian to sign the consent form before they can participate.
+Students must also sign the form and return it to their classroom teacher.
 Then, on the day of the survey, they complete a questionnaire in their classrooms.
 They do not write their name anywhere on the questionnaire, so they cannot be identified.
 The questionnaire is in a booklet form and students check off their answers from a list of response options.
 The questionnaires are not answered on a computer.
+Students can skip any question that makes them feel uncomfortable.
 After students have finished, the questionnaires are collected by ISR staff and taken back to ISR at York University for data entry.
 Teachers do not see students' answers.

 Do students have a choice?

-How long does it take to complete the OSDUHS questionnaire?
+How long does it take to complete the questionnaire?

 One class period is needed.
 It takes approximately 10 minutes for the survey administrator to distribute survey questionnaires and instruct the students.
 It then takes approximately 30 to 35 minutes for students to complete the questionnaire.

 Students’ answers are only seen by the data entry staff at the Institute for Social Research (ISR), who administers the survey on CAMH’s behalf.
 The answers cannot be connected to individual students or school records.
 Teachers and principals will not see students’ answers.

 Yes, it is.
 We do NOT want students to write their names anywhere on the questionnaires.
 We are only interested in the student population as a whole.
 Responses to the questionnaire cannot be linked back to any individual.
 No names of participating school boards or schools are ever made public.
 All information gathered in the study is strictly confidential.